 The solution is to increase early warning of goods at risk of being investigated; provide information to businesses about the investigation process and response scenarios; coordinate with relevant associations and businesses in exchanging with foreign investigation agencies to protect and support the Vietnamese export industry to be treated fairly in accordance with WTO regulations.

-Regarding the 7 anti-subsidy investigation cases in 2024, foreign countries have initiated investigations into Vietnamese export goods, the Ministry of Industry and Trade said that these cases require the participation of the Vietnamese Government in responding and closely coordinating between relevant parties in responding to and handling the cases.
+Regarding the 7 anti-subsidy investigation cases in 2024, in which foreign countries have initiated investigations into Vietnamese export goods, the Ministry of Industry and Trade said that these cases require the participation of the Vietnamese Government in responding and closely coordinating between relevant parties in responding to and handling the cases.

 Last year, the Ministry of Industry and Trade also promoted the work of lobbying countries to recognize Vietnam as a market economy.
 The Ministry continuously promoted the work of requesting major trade partners of Vietnam such as the US, the European Union, Turkey, Brazil... to recognize Vietnam as a market economy.